root-project/web/manual/creating_a_user_application/index.md

 }
 {% endhighlight %}

-Save the code in file, for example as `demo2.cxx`.
+Save the code in a file, for example as `demo2.cxx`.

 Compile the `demo2.cxx` file as follows: